justlark/pup-os/README.md

 - Use the PupOS logo on the watermark that appears over the desktop background (this can be disabled).
 - Set the default Gnome accent color to purple.
+- Show the minimize and maximize buttons in the window titlebar by default.
 - Include [distrobox](https://distrobox.it/).
 - Include [udev rules for Steam](https://github.com/ValveSoftware/steam-devices).